 During the years in Nauvoo the church continued to be troubled with many of the problems faced before.
 Both Martin H. and Dennison did what they could to protect the Prophet from his enemies within and without.
 Martin served in the Nauvoo Legion and told of guarding the Prophet’s home at night.
 Dennison and a friend became aware of a plot against the Prophet by some members of the church.
 They went to Emer, who advised them to see Joseph Smith about it.
 He asked them to act as his spies, which they did at several meetings.
 Another time Martin cane upon the Prophet in the woods where he had gone to be safe from those who were seeking to harm him.
 Joseph requested that Martin keep his location secret and Martin gave his word, telling the Prophet “You will know by what happens that I have kept my word.’
 The love and protection rendered the Prophet by many was, of course, to no avail and he was killed by his enemies.
 Again the faith and testimony of the members was tried as a new Prophet took his place as head of the church.
 In time as Brigham Young took over some chose to go their own way, but Emer and his family followed the Lord’s new prophet.

-In the Spring of 1846 Emer went to Galena to visit his son Martin.
-Be told him the Mormons were leaving Nauvoo.
-Sometime during the next year he left for the Hanesville area for Martin recorded visiting “my folks” there in the summer of l847.
-Whether Emer, Parna and Polly and “their children were living together at this time was not mentioned.
+In the Spring of 1846 Emer went upstate to Galena to visit his son Martin He told him the Mormons were leaving Nauvoo.
+Sometime during the next year he left for the Kanesville, IA area for Martin recorded visiting “my folks” there in the summer of l847.

 Emer and Parna had each received patriarchal blessings in 1845, given by Patriarch John Smith, the Prophet’s uncle.
-Parna’s was given in the Fall not long before Polly’s child Rebecca was to be born.
+Parna’s was given in the Fall not long before Emer's 2nd wife, Polly’s child Rebecca was to be born.
 There seems to be some sorrow or problem in her life that Patriarch Smith is aware of for it is a healing blessing as well.
 Parna was known as a woman of much courage.
 Apostle Moses Thatcher said of her “She was as brave as a Lion”.
 Several problems come to mind when considering her blessing.
 Her family, the Chapel’s, had not joined the church though Emer had visited and preached to them.
 Perhaps the hardships of the preceding fifteen years had broken her health and her task was far from over.
 She had buried her daughter, but she still had sons age 12,14 and 16 and the long journey west was ahead.
 Joseph and Brigham had both seen the place in vision.
-Perhaps Emer’s taking another wife when he had three, and caring for fourteen children was her struggle.
+Perhaps Emer’s taking another wife was her struggle.